rapidsai/docs/install/install.md

 ### **Docker and Conda**

-- <i class="fas fa-info-circle"></i> CUDA 12 conda packages and Docker images currently support CUDA 12.0
+- <i class="fas fa-info-circle"></i> Stable CUDA 12 conda packages and Docker images currently support CUDA 12.0.
+Additionally, nightly versions now support CUDA 12.2
 - <i class="fas fa-info-circle"></i> CUDA 11 conda packages and Docker images can be used on a system with a CUDA 12 driver because they include their own CUDA toolkit

 ### **pip**